 Medial Branch Neurotomy: Your Experience

 The treatment is done in a hospital or outpatient department.
-Your health care provider will ask you to sign a consent form.
-Your health care provider will examine you.
-He or she may give you an IV (intravenous) line for fluids and medicines.
+Your healthcare provider will ask you to sign a consent form.
+He or she will examine you and may give you an IV (intravenous) line for fluids and medicines.

 Getting ready for your treatment

 Ask your healthcare provider whether you should stop taking any medicines before treatment.

 Tell your provider if you are pregnant or allergic to any medicines.